A/B Testing skill

 Common Mistakes

-• Running too many variants (splits traffic, takes forever to reach significance)
+• Running too many variants (splits traffic, dilutes power, multiplies comparisons).

-• Testing tiny changes on low-traffic pages (will never reach significance)
+• Testing tiny changes on low-traffic pages (will never reach significance — see the sample-size table).

-• Ignoring practical significance (statistically significant 0.1% lift isn't worth shipping)
+• Ignoring practical significance (a statistically significant 0.1% lift usually isn't worth shipping).